Inspector Rishi

-Inspector Rishi is a 2024 Tamil language horror crime drama television series created, written and directed by J. S. Nandhini for Amazon Prime Video.
+Inspector Rishi is a 2024 Indian Tamil-language horror crime drama television series created, written and directed by J. S. Nandhini for Amazon Prime Video.
 It stars Naveen Chandra, Sunaina, Kanna Ravi, Srikrishna Dayal, Malini Jeevarathnam and Kumaravel.

 The series was premiered on 29 March 2024 on Amazon Prime Video.

-Plot
+Premise

-An inspector, Rishi, loses his eyesight in one eye during a shootout, fails to save his girlfriend and gets transferred into a jungle area where he must have to solve the cases behind the myths.
+An inspector, Rishi, loses his eyesight in one eye during a shootout, fails to save his girlfriend and gets transferred into a jungle area where he must solve the cases behind the myths.